-Wondering how to talk to kids about war with all that’s happening in Ukraine?
+Wondering how to talk to kids about war with all that’s happening in the world?
 Use these age by age talking points to offer a hope-filled perspective.

 We live in a Civil War town.
 It’s impossible to drive very far at all without passing statues, signs marking famous battle sites, and other reminders of the war that ripped our country in two.